-2. Paragraph 1 shall not prevent the competent authorities of the various Member States from exchanging information in accordance with this Directive and with other Directives applicable to credit institutions.
-That information shall be subject to the conditions of professional secrecy indicated in paragraph 1.
+2. Paragraph 1 shall not prevent the competent authorities of the various Member States from exchanging information or transmitting information to EBA in accordance with this Directive, with other Directives applicable to credit institutions, and with Articles 31 and 35 of Regulation (EU) No 1093/2010.
+That information shall be subject to the conditions relating to professional secrecy set out in paragraph 1.